infonl/dimpact-zaakafhandelcomponent/README.md

 ZAC was initially [developed by Atos](https://github.com/NL-AMS-LOCGOV/zaakafhandelcomponent).
 Starting July 2023 the development of ZAC was taken over by Lifely and INFO, where INFO is a partner of Lifely.

-## Contributing

-We welcome contributions!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

 ## Developer documentation

 Please see [development](docs/development/README.md).